AbiVavilala/Deploy-Serverless-Webapp-as-Lambda-function/README.md

 ##  Package our lambda function

-Opne your lambda function by clicking on serverlessapp
+Open your lambda function by clicking on serverlessapp

+upload the zip file to lambda function and click on API gateway endpoint.